 great way to introduce the residents to the newcomer and vice versa.
 Try using soft

-cat toys (try using at least one catnip filled toy) and rub the toys behind the ears of the
+cat toys (and at least one catnip filled toy) and rub the toys behind the ears of the

 cat, along the muzzle, on flanks and base of tail.
 Exchange cat scented toys in each

 area.
-In addition to exchanging cat scents with the toys add yours to the process:
+In addition to exchanging cat scents with the toys, add yours to the process:

 A small piece of clothing from the bottom of your hamper (you can skip rubbing

 this behind human ears since it is already scented) can be rubbed along cat areas

 noted above and one item left in each cat area.
-Scent exchange should begin right away
+Scent exchange should begin right

 After the first week of the above progress to supervised interaction, play in

 eyesight of each other.
 Install removable baby gates in the door of the newcomer—

 - Use the interactive toy each cat prefers most and play several feet away from